 Set along the Caribbean coast of northwestern Venezuela, the National Park is made up of three distinct ecozones:

-an aeolian plain, composed of three types of sand dunes
+an aeolian plain composed of three types of dunes

-a littoral plain with a belt of mangrove swamps
+a coastal plain with a belt of mangrove swamps

 Médanos de Coro National Park protects part of the Paraguana xeric scrub ecoregion.
 It covers 91 sq km (35 sq mi) of desert and coastal habitat, including salt marshes.